-Very few businesses will trade for three years and not experience some major changes.
+Nearly all public sector organisations will experience some major changes over the coming years.
 And that's why you need to be thinking about whether your current fleet is still fit for purpose.

 This impacts both the vehicles you need (those old workhorses you've always had might not be able to handle the maximum uptime your new operating model requires) and the employees you have on the road.